About a month ago, I reviewed writing samples from over 50 content writers, and if I’m being honest, I was underwhelmed (at best).

 Personalization is the future of marketing.
 This doesn’t exclude content writing.

-One way to ensure that your content is super personalized is by speaking directly to your target audience.
+One way to ensure that your content is super personalized is by speaking directly to your target audience, or buyer personas, if you will.

 Address their pain points, challenges, and goals.